d3/d3-selection/README.md

 <a name="selection_append" href="#selection_append">#</a> <i>selection</i>.<b>append</b>(<i>type</i>)

 If the specified *type* is a string, appends a new element of this type (tag name) as the last child of each selected element, or the next following sibling in the update selection if this is an [enter selection](#selection_enter).
 (The enter behavior allows you to insert elements into the DOM in an order consistent with bound data; however, the slower [*selection*.order](#selection_order) may still be required if updating elements change order.)
-Otherwise, the *type* may be a function which is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
+Otherwise, the *type* may be a function which is evaluated for each selected element, in order, being passed the current datum (*d*), the current index (*i*), and the current group (*nodes*), with *this* as the current DOM element.
 This function should return an element to be appended.
 (The function typically creates a new element, but it may instead return an existing element.)
 For example, to append a DIV element to each paragraph:

 ```js
 d3.selectAll("p").append("div");